Skip to content

 How to make your point with our elected officials:

-If you want to get things done on a political level, sometimes voting isn't enough.
-You have to make your case directly to the people at or near the top.
-But what's the best way to do that?
 Most people who want to reach out to their elected representatives come up short for anything beyond writing the occasional letter to their congressional representative or senator, and many of them are at a loss for how to do even that.
 Getting your point across to powerful people is one of the ways we can boost our civic power, so it's definitely a skill worth learning.
-Here are some approaches that tend to work.

 Going Through Official Channels